partach/switch_port_card_pro/README.md

 ## Issues
 Report at GitHub [Issues](https://github.com/partach/switch_port_card_pro/issues)

-## support development
+## Support development
-If you want to support this and future developments it would be greatly appreciated :)
+If you like it and find it usefull or want to support this and future developments it would be greatly appreciated :)

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg?style=flat-square)](https://paypal.me/therealbean)